extwiii/Instagram/README.md

 5 - Go Table Editor and click Create a new table for our posts, name it posts and add required fields and link to profile tables.
 Please see below SS

 6 - By default noone allow to do anything with this table, so Need to add some policy to let people use it.
-7 - Go to table editor -> posts and then click Add RLS Policy (Role level security) from top right and then click Creat policy from top right too.
+7 - Go to table editor -> posts ( or any table we want to edit ) and then click Add RLS Policy (Role level security) from top right and then click Creat policy from top right too.
-8 - Then select Enable insert for authenticated users only from right section for posts table and then click Save policy 9 - Follow step 8 to create new policy from that table and select Enable read access for all users and then click Save policy
+8 - Then select Enable insert for authenticated users only from right section for posts table and then click Save policy 9 - Follow step 8 to create new policy from that table and select Enable read access for all users and then click Save policy 10 - Go Table Editor and click Create a new table for our likes, name it likes and add required fields and link to profiles and posts tables.
+Please see below SS
+11 - Follow step 7, 8 and 9 for policy of likes
+12 - Also add delete policy for likes, to let people to remove their likes

 # MISC